A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 The mean value of the uncompensated heat is strictly positive, as required by the second law of thermodynamics.
-Its distribution is spread around this mean, yet it exhibits a tail extending into negative values, reflecting fluctuations within the ensemble.
+It is distributed around this mean, yet it exhibits a tail extending into negative values, reflecting fluctuations within the ensemble.
 Similarly, the mean work exceeds the equilibrium Helmholtz free energy difference $\Delta F^{eq}$, in accordance with the second law.
 In this case fluctuations allow for a tail of the distribution extending into values smaller than $\Delta F^{eq}$ across the ensemble.
 The difference between the mean work and $\Delta F^{eq}$ exactly matches the difference between the mean uncompensated heat and its equilibrium value, which is zero.
-To clarify the connection between the two distributions, it is useful to consider a transformation in which the change in internal energy exactly compensates the change in entropy, $\Delta U^{eq}=T\Delta S^{eq}$, that is, a transformation without variation of free energy.
-In this case, the two distributions shown in Fig. 4 coincide, with $\overline{ W_i}=\overline{ Q'_i}$.
+To clarify the connection between the two curves, it is useful to consider a transformation in which the change in internal energy exactly compensates the change in entropy, $\Delta U^{eq}=T\Delta S^{eq}$, that is, a transformation without variation of free energy.
+In this case, the two curves shown in Fig.~4 coincide, with $\overline{ W}=\overline{ Q'}$.